 Reusch Nuria RTX Mittens_Ellis Brigham

 The combination of wind, altitude and snow will make the hardiest fingers feel somewhat nippy, a fact that the Reusch Nuria takes on board and stops in its tracks.
-Mittens offer the warmest handwear configuration available, and Reusch have amped this up with a premium down fill as well as the addition of a Gore-Tex membrane for wind-proofing, wet-resistance but without compromising breathability.
+Mittens offer the warmest handwear configuration available, and Reusch have amped this up with a premium down fill as well as the addition of a Gore-Tex membrane for wind-proofing, and water-resistance but without compromising breathability.

 Elsewhere there’s a top-quality goat leather palm, wrist closure and cuff adjuster to keep powder firmly away from your skin.
 A touch of luxury even in the coldest climes.